ash/raku-course/essentials/strings/string-concatenation/index.md

 say $greeting ~ $who;
 ```

-Or create a new variable using the concatenated value:
+Or you can create a new variable using the concatenated value:

 ```raku
 my $greeting = 'Hello, ';